- What are Honor Society Foundation Scam Emails?

 What are Honor Society Foundation Scam Emails?

-As exciting as these opportunities might sound, these emails can often be fake leading users to websites set up to steal their personal and financial information.
-Here’s how this scam works.
+As exciting as these opportunities might sound, these emails can be scams designed to trick you into clicking on links that install malware on your computer or phone, steal money and your personal details.
+Here's a step-by-step guide on how this scam works.

 Example Fake Honor Society Foundation Email